-“You should go for a walk!”
+“You should go for a walk.”
 She advised me, pulling at my hand.
 I let her slide me off my stool, stumbling slightly.
-“Go socialize or something!”
+“Go socialize or something.”

-She placed a sloppy kiss on my cheek, and her and Roxanne walked back to join their dates, four drinks held in their hands.
+She placed a sloppy kiss on my cheek, and her and Roxanne walked back to join their dates, four drinks balanced in their hands.
 I glanced around the brightly lit room, at all the well-dressed bodies with their glasses of champagne and their high, energetic voices.
 A dark, quite space seemed pretty nice right now.

 I wandered through the crowds for a bit, my glass held in my hand, before taking a side door into the deserted lobby.

 At least, it appeared to be deserted, until I caught sight of a tall blonde man dressed in white and black just as he disappeared into the disused cloakroom.
 I knew it was a terrible idea, but I was half sloshed by this stage, and the coatroom had been my destination anyway.
 I followed him in.

 “Enjoying yourself, Malfoy?”
 I mumbled, stepping through the doorway.
 It was dark and musty in here, and had the feel of a room that hadn’t been used in a while.
 Ginny and Harry used a different, new coatroom, a bigger one, on the other side of the lobby.
 It was so dark in here all I could see was Malfoy’s tall shadow looming close by.

 “Fuck!”
 He cursed, jumping at the sound of my voice.
 “What are you doing in here, Weasley?”